 Written examinations can also be conducted through online proctoring.
-Regulations pertaining to online examinations are the same as for face-to-face with the following additional requirements as well as any specific instructions provided for any such examination.
+Regulations pertaining to online examinations are the same as for face-to-face, with the following additional requirements, as well as any specific instructions provided for any such examination.

-- 1. Candidates will be required to show their UWI Identification Cards to the camera prior to the start of the examination. - 2.
-Candidates must have a quiet place to sit and take their examination free of distractions.
-Any contact with other persons or looking away from the screen while taking the test will be regarded as an examination irregularity.
-Televisions and other people in the room can draw your attention away from the examination. - 3.
-Baseball caps or hats that extend beyond the forehead are not permitted while taking the online examination.
+1. Candidates will be required to hold their UWI Identification Cards to the camera and take a photo prior to the start of the examination.

-- 4. Candidates are not allowed to move away from the computer during the online examination. - 5.
+- 2. Candidates must have a quiet place to sit alone and take their examination free of distractions.
+Any contact with other persons or looking away from the screen while taking the examination will be regarded as an "examination irregularity".
+Televisions and other persons in the room can draw your attention away from the examination. - 3.
+Baseball caps or hats that extend beyond the forehead are not permitted while taking the examination. - 4.
+Candidates are not allowed to move away from the computer during the examination. - 5.
 Candidates are required to do room scans of their environment ahead of the start of each examination. - 6.
-Candidates are not permitted to communicate with other persons during their online examinations.
+Candidates are not permitted to communicate with other persons during their examination.